barecasco/pustaka/books/databricks/contents/what_is_spark.md

 Spark is designed to cover a wide range of workloads that previously requireed separate distribute systems, including batch ap-plications, iterative algorithm (for ML), interactive queries and streaming.

 #####*Unified*
-component of Spark.
 Spark is designed to support a wide range of data analytics tasks, ranging from simple data loading and SQL queries to machine learning and streaming computation, over the same engine and with a consistent set of APIs.

 ### Spark for Data Scientist